 After a quick costume change and some hearty linseed loaf, the superduo leapt into a spirited rendition of Elgar’s Jerusalem.
 Badger got a bit mixed up on the second verse and they had to start again a few times, but that’s okay!

-The concert, which was due to end at 11pm, was eventually forced to come to a close at about 8 when the badminton lessons were due to start because they needed the big room.
+The concert, which was due to end at 11 that evening, was eventually forced to come to a close at about 8am when the badminton lessons were due to start because they needed the big room.
 An emotional Badger blew kisses to the crowd and walked towards the back.
 A rude man in the front row shouted “where’s Bodger?”, and Badger bit him very hard on the knee.
 Swift had left several hours previously, and was later photographed looking a bit tired without full make up through the window of her tour van.
 Sort yourself out, love!

 The performance had left not a dry eye in the house, and the throbbing crowd were baying for more Badger.
 Will we see him and Taylor take the stage by storm again?
 Well, let’s just say a little birdy posted on her official tour blog that we should “wait and see!”